xmidt-org/themis/README.md

   "trust": 1000
 }
 ```
-Note that claims can either be fixed values in the config file (i.e. `trust`) or come from the incoming HTTP request (either as an HTTP header or a query parameter) like `mac`
+Note that claims can either be fixed values in the config file (i.e. `trust`) or come from the incoming HTTP request (either as an HTTP header or a query parameter) like `mac`.

 #### JWT Token claims are provided to themis both through configuration, inputs AND a configurable remote server